7 Best Litter for Odor Control: Guide to Keep Your Home Fresh

 Wrapping up

 If you’re here, it’s because you want a simple answer: What really works to keep my home fresh, even with cats around?
-The truth is, the best litter for odor control isn’t just about one product—it’s about choosing the right litter for your cat, maintaining a clean litter box, and using smart odor-fighting strategies in your home.
+The truth is, the litter to control smell isn’t just about one product—it’s about choosing the right litter for your cat, maintaining a clean litter box, and using smart odor-fighting strategies in your home.

 From clumping clay to silica crystals and natural plant-based options, today’s cat litter choices are designed to help you live in a cleaner, fresher-smelling space.
 Pairing the right litter with daily scooping, proper cleaning, and little tricks like baking soda or air purifiers can make a huge difference.